Koko Pimentel: Personal life

-In May 2013, Pimentel met chef Kathryna Yu, and they married in October 2018 at the Coconut Palace.
-Supreme Court Associate Justice Antonio Carpio officiated the wedding, while President Rodrigo Duterte, Secretary Bong Go, Senate President Tito Sotto, Senator Manny Pacquiao and former House Speaker Pantaleon Alvarez were principal sponsors.
-Yu currently heads PDP Cares.
+In May 2013, Pimentel met chef Kathryna Yu of Marikina and they married in October 2018 at the Coconut Palace.
+Supreme Court Associate Justice Antonio Carpio officiated the wedding, while President Rodrigo Duterte, Special Presidential Assistant Bong Go, Senate President Tito Sotto, Senator Manny Pacquiao and House Speaker Pantaleon Alvarez were principal sponsors.
+Yu has headed PDP Cares.
 During his first wedding anniversary with Yu, Pimentel announced that they were expecting their first child together.
-Their daughter, Helena, was born on March 29, 2020.
+Their daughter, Maria Kathryn Helena, was born on March 29, 2020 amidst controversy regarding Pimentel's visit to the Makati Medical Center.
+In late 2022, Pimentel returned to Marikina as a resident, where his family had previously resided in since the 1980s.